tariks/peakachu/README.md

 ```

     usage: peakachu [-h] {train,score_chromosome,score_genome,depth,pool} ...

-    Train Random Forest with Hi-C data and training peaklist.
+    Unveil Hi-C Anchors and Peaks.

     positional arguments:
       {train,score_chromosome,score_genome,depth,pool}
         train               Train RandomForest model per chromosome
-        score_chromosome    Calculate interaction probability per pixel for a
+        score_chromosome    Calculate interaction probability per pixel for a chromosome
-                            chromosome
-        score_genome        Calculate interaction probability per pixel for the
+        score_genome        Calculate interaction probability per pixel for the whole genome
-                            whole genome
-        depth               Print total intra-chromosomal read count
+        depth               Calculate the total number of intra-chromosomal chromatin contacts and select the most appropriate pre-trained model
+                            for you.
-        pool                Print centroid loci from score_genome/score_chromosome
+        pool                Print centroid loci from score_genome/score_chromosome output
-                            output

-    optional arguments:
+    options:
       -h, --help            show this help message and exit

 # Example: predicting loops in GM12878 Hi-C

-The following example will download an example cooler file containing the GM12878 Hi-C data at the 10kb resolution, train a series of models using H3K27ac HiChIP interactions, then predict loops using the trained models.
+The following example will download an example cooler file containing the GM12878 Hi-C data at the 10kb resolution, train a series of models using H3K27ac HiChIP interactions, and then predict loops using the trained models.

 ## Data preparation